So your job was eliminated, or you were laid off – now what should you put on LinkedIn when you’re unemployed?

 What should you disclose about your job search and goals – and how much?
 What current job should you list on LinkedIn?

 How should you deal with or mention your unemployment status, if at all?

 It’s best to craft a strategy for your LinkedIn Profile that helps head off questions and draws more traffic.
 Here’s how to write a strong leadership-level LinkedIn Profile while you’re still a free agent:

-1 – How to write your LinkedIn HEADLINE when unemployed.
+1 – What to put in your LinkedIn HEADLINE when you’re unemployed.

 Here’s where you’ll want to ensure your leadership value proposition (rather than your employment status) stands out.

 After all, your Headline is prime real estate—displayed in nearly every interaction you’ll have on the site AND the #1 most heavily weighted field in LinkedIn’s indexing scheme.

 However, your employment status is NOT the brand message to send to employers.
 Instead, you’ll want to display a clear promise of value, while alluding to (but not directly stating) your executive job search.